szaghi/MaTiSSe/examples/getting-started/getting_started.md

 max_time = 25
 dirs_to_copy = []
 ```
+$note
+$content{
 All metadata values are treated as string except the one with `[]` brackets that are list of strings.
+To split long metadata definitions use the symbol `&&` as line continuation.
+}
+$endnote

 ### Presentation metadata (continued)